HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Supplementary Material

 \section{Supplementary Material}

-To facilitate reproducibility, we use this supplement for the following: (i) describe in detail the algorithm we use to redistribute values in the $\Xi$ matrix (\cref{sec:method}); (ii) provide a proof for Lemma 1, which was omitted from the main text due to space constraints; (iii) provide details and pseudocode for the synthetic model used for the experiment in \cref{fig:auroc}; (iv) explain in detail how the results in \cref{fig:auroc} were generated; (v) provide pseudocode for the naive baseline method FBAD; (vi) provide details of the construction and preprocessing of the real world datasets (\cref{sec:data}); and finally (vii) describe in more detail the procedure we used to generate ground truth path anomalies.
+To facilitate reproducibility and for completeness, we use this appendix to: (i) show some further analyses using HYPA that could not fit in the main text; (ii) provide detailed pseudocode for \methodname and a proof of its computational complexity; (iii) provide pseudocode for the naive baseline method FBAD; (iv) explain in detail how the results in \cref{fig:auroc} were generated, including details and pseudocode for the synthetic model used to generate the data; (v) describe in more detail the procedure we used to generate ground truth path anomalies and validate that \methodname\ discovers the expected anomalies in real data; (vi) show the scalability of the algorithm on real data; and finally (vii) provide details of the construction and preprocessing of the real datasets.